 As the snow continues to fall in the Ottawa area, the kids may be excited to grab their sleds, throw on their snow pants and head to a hill.
 Maybe you have a small hill near your house to enjoy, or maybe you’re looking for a new adventure to try.
 It’s the season for sledding and there are a few great places in the Ottawa area that you can check out.

 Before we share those with you, we did want to mention sledding safety.
-The City of Ottawa has information and disclaimers on their website that you should check out before you go.
+The City of Ottawa has information and disclaimers on its website that you should check out before you go.
 It’s important to note that the hills aren’t frequently maintained and that certain conditions (like ice) may make your sledding trip more hazardous than fun.
-CHEO has a really good summary with tips for sledding safety.
 Luckily, there are hills of all sizes for your family to check out all winter long because the family that sleds together… has a lot of fun together!